-• Public Charity Versus Private Foundation Classification.
-Organizations that are tax-exempt under Code section 501(c)(3) are classified as either public charities or private foundations.
+(i) Public Charity Versus Private Foundation Classification.

+Corporations that are tax-exempt under Code section 501(c)(3) are classified as either public charities or private foundations.
 Private foundations are generally funded by a limited group of donors, i.e., one family, a handful of individuals or one company (e.g., the Gates Foundation) and are subject to very strict rules that can limit their operations.
-Public charities are split into several categories: (1) organizations that engage in inherently public activities (e.g., churches, schools, and hospitals); (2) organizations that receive a substantial part of their support from the general public (e.g., the United Way); (3) organizations that are funded primarily from receipts from the performance of their exempt function (e.g., theaters, museums); and (4) organizations that support organizations listed in (1), (2) or (3) above and are structurally linked to them.
-The public charity tests for organizations that gualify under (2) and (3) above are based on mathematical formulas that must be met on an annual basis (with new public charities given an initial 5year grace period during which they do not need to meet the applicable support test).
+Public charities are further divided into several categories: (1) organizations that engage in inherently public activities (e.g., churches, schools, and hospitals); (2) organizations that receive a substantial part of their support from the general public (e.g., the United Way); (3) organizations that are funded primarily from receipts from the performance of their exempt function (e.g., theaters, museums); and (4) organizations that support organizations listed in (1), (2) or (3) above and are structurally linked to them.
+The public support tests that must be met on an annual basis for organizations that qualify under (2) and (3) above are based on mathematical calculations, with new public charities given an initial 5-year grace period during which they do not need to meet the applicable public support test.